Drone Anatomy

 • Pre-Flight Checks: Always perform pre-flight checks: battery charged, props secure and correct orientation, all screws tight, failsafe tested.

 • First Hover Test: In a safe, open area, away from people, attempt a gentle hover.
-Check for stability and responsiveness to controls 615.
+Check for stability and responsiveness to controls 6arrow-up-right15arrow-up-right.

 • Tuning and Practice: Fine-tune PIDs if needed.
-Practice flying in a simulator and then in open areas to build piloting skills 814.
+Practice flying in a simulator and then in open areas to build piloting skills 8arrow-up-right14arrow-up-right.

 3. DIY Drone Build Guides and Resources